 Some Americans also qualify for subsidies based on their income.
 Check your eligibility and monthly premiums using the Kaiser Family Foundation’s health care subsidy calculator.

-Because of their ease of use, the ACA exchanges can be a simple place to start looking for coverage.
-If you don’t like the quotes you get there, you can then expand your search to try to find a better deal.
+Because of their ease of use, the ACA exchanges offer a simple place to start looking for health insurance coverage.
+If you don’t like any ACA plans you see there, you can then expand your search to try to find a better deal.